marcusramberg/blog/content/post/coturn-for-webrtc-nat-traversal.md

 ---
 author:
   - Marcus Ramberg
 draft: false
 publishDate: "2020-06-13T00:00:00+02:00"
 tags:
   - perl
   - convos
 title: Coturn for WebRTC NAT Traversal
 ---

 This article will show you how to set up [Coturn](https://github.com/coturn/coturn).
-This is a service that allows hosts behind NAT to communicate peer to peer with webrtc.
+This is a service that allows hosts behind NAT to communicate peer to peer with WebRTC.
 STUN is helping to negotiate port/ip and TURN will proxy the actual traffic if all else fails.

 We're using this with [Convos](https://convos.chat/)' video IRC feature, but the same applies to other WebRTC projects.

 ## Installation {#installation}

-I'll be assuming you're on Ubutunu for this tutorial, so users on other distros will have to adjust the setup for their environment.
+I'll be assuming you're on Ubuntu for this tutorial, so users on other distros will have to adjust the setup for their environment.
 First we'll install the actual ubuntu package.
-If you don't already have it, you will also need letsencrypt to generate valid ssl certs.
+If you don't already have it, you will also need letsencrypt to generate valid SSL certs.

 <div class="code">
   <div></div>